 First up is Pluckin' Pairs, a party game from Stephen Glenn due out in May 2012:

 embodies the same spirit as the classic party game Compatibility

 in that you want to match images with other players in order to score points, but the game play is more free form with everyone competing individually instead of in teams.

 At the start of a round, eleven images are laid out on the table.
 All players secretly pair off images – say, coins and a manhole cover because they're both round, or a mirror and a building because they both reflect light – and write these pairs on their player sheet.
 One image will be leftover as the outcast.

 After everyone has finished, you compare your pairs with those of other players.
 If no one – or conversely if everyone – created the same pair as you, you score no points for that pair.
 If only some of the players created that pair, each of those players scores as many points as the number of players who record the pair.
 (You can optionally compare outcast images as well, scoring points based on who had the same outcast as you.)
 The player with the most points after a certain number of rounds wins.

-As in Password, four players compete in teams of two; unlike in Password, you and a member of the opposing team take turns giving clues to the remaining player on the opposing team.
+, you and a member of the opposing team take turns giving clues to the remaining player on the opposing team.
 How this works is that the clue givers have a device that shows a list of clues.
 Each turn, one clue giver chooses one of the listed clues, presents it to the opposing guesser, and hopes that he presented it with the wrong intonation so that the guesser won't guess the secret code word.
-As the crummy clues are used up, the clues will get better and better, so your challenge as the clue giver is to quickly figure out what might give a hint to your partner without giving the thing away entirely – which again is pretty much like Password!
+As the crummy clues are used up, the clues will get better and better, so your challenge as the clue giver is to quickly figure out what might give a hint to your partner without giving the thing away entirely – which again is pretty much like Password

 • Play | Foul